reframe-hpc/reframe/docs/tutorial_basics.rst

        └── hello.c

 Our test is ``hello1.py`` and its resources, i.e., the ``hello.c`` source file, are located inside the ``src/`` subdirectory.
-If not specified otherwise, the :attr:`sourcepath <reframe.core.pipeline.RegressionTest.sourcepath>` attribute is always resolved relative to ``src/``.
+If not specified otherwise, the :attr:`~reframe.core.pipeline.RegressionTest.sourcepath` attribute is always resolved relative to ``src/``.
 There is full flexibility in organizing the tests.
 Multiple tests may be defined in a single file or they may be split in multiple files.
 Similarly, several tests may share the same resources directory or they can simply have their own.